jm12138/teco-ultralytics/docs/en/guides/yolo-common-issues.md

 **Issue:** Deploying models in a multi-GPU environment can sometimes lead to unexpected behaviors like unexpected memory usage, inconsistent results across GPUs, etc.

 **Solution:** Check for default GPU initialization.
-Some frameworks, like PyTorch, might initialize CUDA operations on a default GPU before transitioning to the designated GPUs.
+Some frameworks, like PyTorch, might initialize SDAA operations on a default GPU before transitioning to the designated GPUs.
 To bypass unexpected default initializations, specify the GPU directly during deployment and prediction.
 Then, use tools to monitor GPU utilization and memory usage to identify any anomalies in real-time.
 Also, ensure you're using the latest version of the framework or library.

 #### Model Conversion/Exporting Issues